A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Learn to Prune

 \subsection{Sparsity Regularization based Pruning}

-Sparsity regularization based pruning learns the weights and their masks by solving the following problem:
+Sparsity regularization based pruning \cite{he2017channel,dery2024everybody} learns the weights and their masks by solving the following problem:

-where $\mathcal{L}=\ell(\mathbf{w},\mathbf{m}) + \lambda \mathcal{R}(\cdot)$.
-One common way of this class of pruning methods is introducing scaling factor vector $\boldsymbol{\gamma}$ for weights (or channels, filters, etc.).
+where $\mathcal{L}=\ell(W,M) + \lambda \mathcal{R}(\cdot)$.
+One common way is to introduce a scaling factor vector $\boldsymbol{\gamma}$ for weights (or channels, filters, etc.).
 The network weights and the scaling factors $\boldsymbol{\gamma}$ are trained jointly with sparsity regularization imposed on the latter.
 The magnitude of the scaling factors is treated as the important scores.
 Specifically, $\mathcal{L}$ in Eq.~\ref{sparsity-regularization} can be exemplified as follows:

-For example, \citet{he2017channel} cast channel selection as reconstruction error minimization of feature maps and formulate the channel pruning problem as follows:
+For example, \citet{he2017channel} cast channel selection as the minimization of reconstruction error in feature maps and formulate the channel pruning problem as follows: